katiarp/Pewlett-Hackard-Analysis/README.md

 - **Mentors Program**

-After analyzing Pewlett Hackard's data and needs, I would propose an ongoing **Mentors Program** in which they could look for current employees (not retiring soon), who are born between '1956' and '1965,' and who were hired between 1985 and 1995.
+After analyzing Pewlett Hackard's data and needs, I would propose an ongoing **Mentors Program** in which they could look for current employees (not retiring soon), who were born between '1956' and '1965,' and who were hired between 1985 and 1995.
 The idea of this program is to proactively look for other experienced employees who could be interested in mentoring their colleagues.
 This would increase the likelihood of success in transferring knowledge within the company.

 This is the query that provides a list of said employees.